What kind of incidents are we talking about?

-If you do not feel comfortable making a report about one Ranger to another Ranger, talk to a Consent Team volunteer instead.
+If you do not feel comfortable making a report about one Ranger to another Ranger, talk to an LLC lead instead.
 They are located at the Hubbub, and are often circulating through the event as well.
-Alternatively, you can make a report to the LLC: locate any volunteer with a two-way radio and ask them to contact an LLC member for you.

 You say that outside the event, I should report incidents to the LLC.
 What if I need to make a report about an LLC member?

 Contact the Rangers Team using this email address: firstname.lastname@example.org

 Will not act on secondhand reports alone: it needs a firsthand report to take action.